 Dosing and administration

 Tamiflu may be taken with or without food.
 However, when taken with food, tolerability may be enhanced in some patients.
-The recommended oral treatment and prophylaxis dose of Tamiflu is shown in the tables below.
+The recommended oral treatment and prophylaxis dose of Tamiflu is shown in the table below.

 Patients aged 13 years and older should receive Tamiflu 75 mg regardless of weight.

 Commonly asked questions by healthcare professionals about the new label and packaging

 What has changed with Tamiflu (oseltamivir phosphate) for Oral Suspension (OS)?